dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Hi guys!

-Before we start with the actual presentation let us introduce ourselves first.
+Before we start with the actual presentation let us first introduce ourselves.

 My name is Jürgen, I am a full time Drupal developer in Fenomen web agency.
 I have about 4 years of experience with Drupal professionally.